Protecting Your Sails the Right Way

 Applying the Patch

-Place the patch in its intended position and lightly mark the outline using pencil, chalk, or tape.
-Allow the patch to overlap the leech by 25–50 mm so it can be wrapped around. - Start from the leech
+- Place the patch in its intended position and lightly mark the outline using pencil or tape.
+If applying to a headsail, allow the patch to overlap the leech by 50mm so it can be wrapped around.

-Fold back the first few cm’s of backing paper and tack the patch in place at the leech.
-Ensure it runs parallel to the waterline. - Apply gradually
+- Fold back the first few centimetres of backing paper and tack the patch in place.
+If applying a chafe patch on a headsail, ensure it runs parallel to the waterline.

-Working forward, peel away the backing a little at a time while smoothing the patch down firmly.
-Use your hand or a soft, flat tool to push air out as you go. - Maintain tension
+- Apply gradually – Working towards you, peel away the backing a little at a time while smoothing the patch down firmly.
+Use your hand or a soft, flat tool to push air out as you go.

-Keeping the sail under gentle tension (often using knees or hands) helps prevent wrinkles and ensures a clean bond. - Wrap the leech
+- It is important to maintain pressure – keeping the sail under gentle tension (often using knees or hands) helps prevent wrinkles and ensures a clean bond.

 After Installation